rat-h/lut4brian/README.md

 ```
 The `lutinterpol` function uses voltage to compute index in the table and returns interpolation value.
-Note we added individual tables in this order `minf,hinf,htau,ninf,ntau` and fetch them in the same order.
+Note we added individual tables in this order `minf,hinf,htau,ninf,ntau` and fetch variables by corresponding 'curve index' - the second argument of the `lutinterpol()` function.

 ### Does it work faster than direct computations?

 Ya!
 Check it out.
 In test directory there are a few benchmarks.

 |       | Original   | Lookup table                 |